AdobeDocs/commerce-cloud-service.en/help/user/develop/cli.md

 ---
 title: Commerce Command-line Tools
-description: Use the Commerce command-line tools to manage programs, environments, and pipelines for Magento on AEC.
+description: Use the Commerce command-line tools to manage programs, environments, and pipelines for Commerce on AEC.
 exl-id: 368490cc-d97c-4ef0-8292-75c38cb3fe60
 ---
 # Command-line tools